AdobeDocs/experience-platform.en/help/data-governance/labels/overview.md

 solution: Experience Platform
 title: Data Usage Labels Overview
 topic-legacy: labels
-description: Adobe Experience Platform Data Governance enables you to apply data usage labels to datasets and fields, categorizing each according to related data usage policies.
-This document provides an overview of data usage labels in Experience Platform.
+description: Learn how data usage labels are used to help enforce data governance compliance in Adobe Experience Platform.
 exl-id: 4f113000-b9a1-4dfb-9502-6a5d08f0b26f
 ---
 # Data usage labels overview

-Adobe Experience Platform Data Governance allows you to apply data usage labels to datasets and fields, categorizing each according to related data usage policies.
+Adobe Experience Platform allows you to apply data usage labels to datasets and fields, categorizing each according to related [data governance policies](../policies/overview.md) and [access control policies](../../access-control/abac/ui/policies.md).

 This document provides an overview of data usage labels in [!DNL Experience Platform].
-Before reading this guide, please see the [Data Governance overview](../home.md) for a more robust introduction to the Data Governance framework.

 ## Understanding data usage labels

-Data usage labels allow you to categorize datasets and fields according to usage policies that apply to that data.
+Data usage labels allow you to categorize datasets and fields according to governance policies that apply to that data.
 Labels can be applied at any time, providing flexibility in how you choose to govern data.
 Best practices encourage labeling data as soon as it is ingested into [!DNL Experience Platform], or as soon as data becomes available for use in [!DNL Platform].

 Data usage labels that are applied at the dataset level are propagated to all fields within the dataset.
 Labels can also be applied directly to individual fields (column headers) in a dataset, without propagation.

 [!DNL Platform] provides several "core" data usage labels out-of-the-box, which cover a wide variety of common restrictions applicable to data governance.
-For more information on these labels and the usage policies they represent, see the guide on [core data usage labels](reference.md).
+For more information on these labels and the governance policies they represent, see the guide on [core data usage labels](reference.md).

 In addition to the labels provided by Adobe, you can also define your own custom labels for your organization.
 See the section on [managing labels](#manage-labels) for more information.

 ## Label inheritance for audience segments

 All audience segments created by [Adobe Experience Platform Segmentation Service](../../segmentation/home.md) inherit the usage labels of their corresponding datasets.
-This allows Experience Platform to provide automatic data usage policy enforcement when activating segments to destinations.
+This allows Experience Platform to provide automatic policy enforcement when activating segments to destinations.

 In addition to inheriting dataset-level labels, segments inherit all field-level labels from their associated datasets by default.
 Therefore, you can more easily identify which attributes should be excluded from your segments and prevent them from inheriting labels from excluded fields.